starfi5h/DSP_Mod_Support/NebulaCompatibilityAssist/README.md

 </details>

 If the syncing patches cause issue, you can try to disable them in the config file: `BepInEx\config\NebulaCompatibilityAssist.cfg`.
-Currently there are options for 4 mods that use DSPModSave: DSPStarMapMemo, MoreMegaStructure, AssemblerVerticalConstruction, TheyComeFromVoid.
+Currently there are options for 3 mods that use DSPModSave: DSPStarMapMemo, MoreMegaStructure, TheyComeFromVoid.
 When disable, the syncing patch will no longer functional.
 The host's mod data will no longer be loaded in the clients when they join the game.

 ----